 i] Nikaahnama [Mithaq]:

 The enforceable written marriage contract wherein the consent of the parties and other terms and conditions of marriage are stipulated and signed by both parties, qazi as well as four witnesses, two from each party of either sex.
 [Nikaahnama annexed in Schedule 2 of this Act]

 Degrees of prohibited relationship as specified within which marriage is not permissible.
 [List of prohibited relationships annexed in Schedule 3 of this Act]

-Qazi of either sex who has been appointed by the State and is registered under this Act as per the Rules.
+Qazi of either sex undergone training in Islamic law by a registered organization and registered under this Act as per the Rules.

 A person of unsound mind is an adult who from infirmity of mind is incapable of managing himself or his affairs.
 [Ref: Black’s Law Dictionary]